Dr-TSNG/Hide-My-Applist/README.md

-# Hide-My-Applist
+# Hide My Applist
-An android app using loopholes to detect specific package names like Magisk and Edxposed Manager
+An android app using loopholes to detect specific package names like Magisk and Edxposed Manager.